-Translate 4 Africa company is dedicated to providing excellent linguistic translation services such as document translation, website translation, language interpreting services, legal translations, medical translations which are of high quality in nature to our clients in Mozambique.
+Translate 4 Africa company is dedicated to providing excellent Mozambique translation services such as document translation, website translation, language interpreting services, legal translations, medical translations which are of high quality in nature to our clients in Mozambique.
 We have highly trained professional native speakers of the languages hence delivering quality to the clients.

-Mozambique is in south east Africa bordered by the Indian Ocean to the east, Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and south Africa to the southwest.
+Mozambique is in south east Africa bordered by the Indian Ocean to the east, Tanzania to the north, Malawi and Zambia to the northwest, Zimbabwe to the west, and Swaziland and South Africa to the southwest.
 The capital city of Mozambique is Maputo which was also previously called Lourenco Marques before independence.

 The official language of Mozambique is Portuguese, which is spoken mostly as a second language by about half of the population.
 Common native languages include Swahili, Makhuwa and Sena, Tsonga, Ronga, and Twsa.
 The country’s population of around 24 million is composed overwhelmingly of Bantu people.

 Mozambique is blessed with rich and extensive natural resources.
 The country’s economy is based largely on agriculture.
 However industry; mainly food and beverages, chemical manufacturing, aluminum and petroleum production, is growing.
 The country’s tourism sector is also growing.
 South Africa is Mozambique’s main trading partner and source of Foreign Direct Investment.
 Portugal, Brazil, Spain and Belgium are also among the country’s most important economic partners.
 Since 2001, Mozambique’s annual average GDP growth has been among the world’s highest.